adambard/learnxinyminutes-docs/typescript.html.markdown

 var f4 = (i: number) => { return i * i; } //Return type infered
 var f5 = (i: number) =>  i * i; //Return type infered, one-liner means no return keyword needed

-//Interfaces are structural, anything that has the properties is compliant with the interface (duck typing) interface Person {
+//Interfaces are structural, anything that has the properties is compliant with the interface interface Person {
   name: string;
   //Optional properties, marked with a "?"